ubc-systopia/gosdt-guesses/README.md

 ## Configuration

+When initializing a `GOSDTClassifier` object, the following hyperparameters can be specified:

     regularization : float, default=0.05
         The regularization penalty incurred for each leaf in the model.
 We highly recommend setting the regularization to a value larger than